Mirochiu/gas-webpack5-template/README.md

    Copy deployment Id and add to `.clasp.json` with the attribute name `deploymentId`.

-   After that, use `pnpm open` to open your webapp on AppScript.
+   After that, use `pnpm run open` to open your webapp on AppScript.
    You will see a web page with title `You're a valid user`.

 ## re-deploy

-1. `pnpm deploy`
+1. `pnpm run deploy`

    The output looks like below.